kieranmv95/kieran.venison.website/src/posts/what-my-first-conference-taught-me.md

 ---
 title: What my first conference taught me
 date: "2018-07-25T13:10:00.284Z"
 description: I thought I would write this blog post about why you should go to conferences and how you should go about taking things away from them.
-After all, if you pay the price for the tickets you want to make sure you egt the most out of it!
+After all, if you pay the price for the tickets you want to make sure you GET the most out of it!
 ---

 Let's start getting the most out of conferences without missing everything because we are too busy with our heads down, trying to write every word down.